Asda: Asda Money

 Asda has a financial services brand which offers products provided by other companies.
-Services offered include car insurance (in partnership with Vast Visibility Limited), credit cards (issued by Jaja Finance Ltd) and travel money bureaux (provided by Travelex).
+Services offered include car insurance (in partnership with Vast Visibility Limited), credit cards (issued by Jaja Finance Ltd), personal loans (issued by Aro Finance) and travel money bureaux (provided by Travelex).
 The financial services division of the organisation does not directly sell these services in store and instead uses the supplier of that product by telephone or online/postal application.
 Marketing and management of financial services is co-ordinated in house and many stores have a financial services co-ordinator, responsible for promoting the products and ensuring legal compliance.
 The Financial Services division is also responsible for gift cards, Christmas Saver and Business Rewards.

 Medicine

 Many larger stores have an on-site pharmacy.
 In July 2020, the company started an in-store virtual general practitioner service in partnership with health tech company Medicspot.
 It is to be launched at the Asda Supercentre in Stevenage.
-Real-time diagnostics - a connected stethoscope, pulse oximeter, blood pressure monitor, contactless thermometer, and a close inspection camera - will be available in the pharmacy and patients can consult a GP remotely without the need to book an appointment in advance.
+Real-time diagnostics – a connected stethoscope, pulse oximeter, blood pressure monitor, contactless thermometer, and a close inspection camera – will be available in the pharmacy and patients can consult a GP remotely without the need to book an appointment in advance.
 It was initially free, but after 4 July; a charge of £49 was introduced.
 The ASDA pharmacy in Chelmsley Wood joined with local GP practices to deliver flu vaccinations from a van parked outside in October 2020.

+Asda Radio

+Asda Radio is the in-store radio station for Asda superstores.

+The radio station was originally known as Asda FM, live broadcasting began on 7 September 1991, and it was operated by KVHstudios in Leeds.
+According to The Guardian, it has a captive listenership of over 18 million people each week.
+In 2018, Asda switched the contract for Asda FM from KVHstudios to Mood Media and relaunched as Asda Radio.